Asgaros/asgaros-forum/readme.txt

 = Features (NOT UP2DATE!) =
 * **NEW!** Now Multisite - Network Activate - friendly
 * **NEW!** Limit SPAM by setting a time interval users must wait between posts
-* Create a corresponding Forum Topic when you create a WordPress Post
 * Lock all Forums in a Category
 * Image uploads
 * SEO Friendly URLs